PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Subsetting-Data.md

 ```python
 tickets.loc[(slice(None), slice(3,3)), :]
 ```
-Consider the request for all years and months 2 and 3 as the row slicer in Listing 4-38, Slice Months 2 and 3 for all Years.
+Consider the request for all years and months 2 and 3 as the row slicer in, Slice Months 2 and 3 for all Years.

-<div class="code-head"><span>code</span> Rolling Count-based Window vs Time-based Window for Regular DatetimeIndex.py</div>
+<div class="code-head"><span>code</span> Slice Months 2 and 3 for all Years.py</div>

 ```python
 >>> tickets.loc[(slice(None), slice(2,3)), :]